darrylbalderas/darrylbalderas/README.md

 ## Hi there 👋

-🔭 I’m currently working on on my homelab using the following tools and systems
+🔭 I’m currently working on my homelab using the following tools and systems:

 - MiniPC
 - Raspberry Pis